Classic Vanilla Buttercream

 Jump To Recipe Jump To Video

-This flavorful, versatile Classic Vanilla Buttercream Recipe is one of our favorites!
-This buttercream couldn't be easier to make, and it is so delicious!
+This flavorful Classic Vanilla Buttercream Recipe is one of our favorites!
+It couldn't be easier to make, and it is so delicious.
+Keep it in mind the next time you need a flavorful frosting for your cake recipes and buttercream cake designs!

 Why we Love it